MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-IV-Department-Treasury/subchapter-A-Regulations-Under-Section-15C-Securities-Exchange-Act-1934/part-402-Financial-Responsibility/section-402.2a.md

 c.
 Enter the credit volatility haircut which equals a factor of 0.15 percent applied to the larger of the gross long or gross short position in money market instruments qualifying as Treasury market risk instruments which mature in 45 days or more, in futures and forwards on these instruments that are settled on a cash or delivery basis, and in futures and forwards on time deposits described in § 402.2(e)(1)(vii), that mature in 45 days or more, settled on a cash or delivery basis.
 Money market instruments qualifying as Treasury market risk instruments are (1) marketable certificates of deposit with no more than one year to maturity, (2) bankers acceptances, and (3) commercial paper of no more than one year to maturity and which has only a minimal amount of credit risk as determined by the government securities broker or dealer pursuant to reasonably designed written policies and procedures the government securities broker or government securities dealer establishes, maintains, and enforces to assess and monitor creditworthiness.
 These policies and procedures should result in creditworthiness assessments that typically are consistent with market data.

-Line 4 - Enter total haircuts which is the sum of lines 2 a through e, and 3 a, b, and c.
+Line 4—Enter total haircuts which is the sum of lines 2 a through e, and 3 a, b, and c.

-Line 5 - Enter the capital-to-risk ratio which is found by dividing line 1, “Liquid capital,” by line 4, “Total haircuts.”
+Line 5—Enter the capital-to-risk ratio which is found by dividing line 1, “Liquid capital,” by line 4, “Total haircuts.”
 The capital-to-risk ratio must be at least equal to 1.2:1.

-Schedule B - Calculation of Net Immediate Position in Securities and Financings
+Schedule B—Calculation of Net Immediate Position in Securities and Financings

 Schedule B is used to calculate the net immediate position in and offset portion of securities and financings.
 The results are then carried over to Schedule C for initial haircut calculations.
 Futures, forwards, and options which are Treasury market risk instruments are to be entered on Schedule D.

 Positions in and financings on debt instruments other than mortgage-backed or adjustable rate mortgage-backed securities should be placed in the category corresponding to their remaining term to maturity.
 In the case of a floating rate note, however, the note should be placed in the category corresponding to the time to the next scheduled interest rate adjustment or remaining term to maturity, whichever is less.

-Column 1 - Under “Financings-Long” report in the appropriate category the contract value of reverse repurchase agreements and the value(s) of cash collateral on security borrowings.
+Column 1—Under “Financings-Long” report in the appropriate category the contract value of reverse repurchase agreements and the value(s) of cash collateral on security borrowings.
 Financings so reported should be placed in the category corresponding to the remaining term to maturity or time to the next scheduled interest rate adjustment, whichever is less.

-Column 2 - Under “Financings-Short” report in the appropriate category as a negative number the values of funds received from financing transactions.
+Column 2—Under “Financings-Short” report in the appropriate category as a negative number the values of funds received from financing transactions.
 Include repurchase agreements, securities lending secured by cash collateral, and term financings, but exclude subordinated debt which meets the requirements of 17 CFR 240.15c3-1d as modified by 17 CFR 402.2d.
 Financings so reported should be placed in the category corresponding to the remaining term to maturity or time to the next scheduled interest rate adjustment, whichever is less.

-Columns 3 and 4 - Report in the appropriate column by maturity or type of mortgage-backed security under “Securities Positions” the sum of the market values of immediate positions in Treasury market risk instruments.
-The net position in each individual Treasury market risk instrument is to be appropriately reported as a long ( + ) or short (−) position in summation with all other positions of the same category (long/short).
+Columns 3 and 4—Report in the appropriate column by maturity or type of mortgage-backed security under “Securities Positions” the sum of the market values of immediate positions in Treasury market risk instruments.
+The net position in each individual Treasury market risk instrument is to be appropriately reported as a long (+) or short (−) position in summation with all other positions of the same category (long/short).
 Short positions are assigned a negative value.
 Treasury market risk instruments are defined in 17 CFR 402.2(e).
 Those to be reported in Schedule B are:

 (1) Government securities as defined in 17 CFR 400.3 except equity securities and mortgage-backed securities which do not pass through to the security holder on a pro rata basis a distribution based on the monthly payments and prepayments of principal and interest on the underlying pool of mortgage collateral less fees and expenses;